Plant care

 Light

-String of pearls is a sun-lover and needs the brightest spot in the home to thrive.
+String of pearls needs sun on the leaves, not just bright ambient room light.
 4-6 hours of bright light, with some direct sun.
 A south or east-facing window is ideal; insufficient light produces sparse strands and shrivelled pearls.
-Indoors that almost always means a south or west-facing windowsill in the northern hemisphere.
-Plants moved abruptly from low light to direct sun will scorch — acclimate them over 7-10 days by giving a little more sun each day.
+A south or west-facing windowsill in the northern hemisphere is the default; anywhere else, expect the plant to stretch and pale out within a season.

 Watering

 Water string of pearls when the soil is completely dry, every 2-3 weeks.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Succulent-style plants store water in stem and leaf tissue — they'd rather be slightly thirsty than slightly soggy, and the most common way to kill one is to water it on a fixed weekly calendar instead of by feel.
 Water deeply and let the soil dry fully between drinks.
 Shrivelled pearls signal thirst; mushy pearls signal overwatering.

 Soil and pot